 Overcome by fatigue he returns to his hut, which he reached the night before.
-His support is a part of beans and a few pancakes.
+His supper is a pot of beans and a few pancakes.
 The dog yawns beside the fire; the crickets sing their love-songs in the crevices; the children are asleep, with scarcely a stitch to cover them.